Vyral/kwasi-bowie/_posts/2019-03-12-how-to-solve-your-credit-issues-in-time-to-buy-a-home.md

 {% include youtube.html %}

-What’s the real value of a strong credit score?
+<p style="text-align: center;"><em>What’s the real value of a strong credit score?
 And how can you successfully improve yours?
-Find out the answers to these and other questions in today’s message.
+Find out the answers to these and other questions in today’s message.</em></p>

 Recently I had the chance to sit down and speak with Serge Bagdasarov from LSI Credit Solutions to tackle a question that all of us have asked at one point or another: How do you improve your credit score?